ChinaMadlife/PYNQ/docs/source/10_creating_overlays.rst

 Xilinx Vivado software is used to create the hardware design, and generate the bitstream (.bit file) that is used to program the Zynq PL.

-The free webpack version of Vivado supports the PYNQ-Z1 board, and can be used to create PYNQ overlays.
+The free webpack version of Vivado supports the PYNQ-Z1 board, and can be used to create PYNQ overlays. https://www.xilinx.com/products/design-tools/vivado/vivado-webpack.html

-https://www.xilinx.com/products/design-tools/vivado/vivado-webpack.html

-There are some differences between standard Zynq designs, and designing PYNQ overlays.
+There are some differences between the standard Zynq design process, and designing overlays for PYNQ.
 A standard Vivado project for a Zynq design consists of two parts; the PL design, and the PS configuration settings.
 The PS configuration includes settings for system clocks, including the clocks used in the PL.

 The PYNQ image which is used to boot the board configures the Zynq PS.
 Overlays will be downloaded at runtime, after the PS has been configured.
 This means that overlay designers should ensure the PS settings in their Vivado project match the PYNQ image settings.

 The following settings should be used for a new Vivado overlay project:

 Vivado Project settings:

 * Target device: xc7z020clg400-1

 PL clock configuration: